GangOfFour199/weatherApp/README.md

 - Retrieves data from a backend API
 - Utilises async and await methods
 - Dynamically displays a variety of data points pertaining to location
+- Up to date accuracy by the hour, day & week

 ## THIS PROJECT WAS MADE WITH